Top 12 Customer Retention Strategies To Avoid Churn & Improve Profits

 What is Customer Retention?

 Customer retention refers to a business’s ability to keep customers loyal and become repeat buyers.
-Those who don’t stray to competitors.
+Those who don’t stray towards competitors.
 It’s the opposite approach to customer acquisition and lead generation as it focuses on customers who have already bought from you.
-It’s vital to any business’s longevity and indicates whether your product, service and value are working well to please existing customers.
+It’s vital to any business’s longevity and indicates whether your product, service, and value are working well to please existing customers.

 Why is Customer Retention Important?